MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 started or restarted by the **start**,
 **foreground**, or **restart** actions.
 It can be used to set aside a configuration temporarily.

+The **convert** action is used to translate a configuration file written with version 2 options into version 3 options.
+The v2 configuration file must be placed in the _~/.config/sarra/component/v2_config_ directory and the translated version will be placed in the _~/.config/sr3/component/v3_config_ directory.
+For example, one would invoke this action with _sr3 convert poll/config_.

 ACTIONS